-According to the Brown's Director of Public Relations, Kevin Byrne, Insana and Haley were two of nearly a dozen local college players to tryout with the team on Monday.
-"We had a number of seniors from area colleges [tryout]," said Byrne, also noting that several players from Baldwin-Wallace, Kent State and Youngstown State were on hand.
+According to the Brown's Director of Public Relations, Kevin Byrne, Insana and Haley were two of nearly a dozen local college players to tryout with the team on "We had a number of seniors from area colleges [tryout]," said Byrne, also noting that several players from Baldwin-Wallace, Kent State and Youngstown State were on hand.
 Byrne was unable to make any comments on the Blue Streak performances that were turned in.
 "Prior to the [NFL] Draft, we don't make any statements on players," he said.
-"This was a closed-tryout and for the knowledge of the Cleveland Browns only.'
-The NFL Draft will be April 22-23.

-Regardless, Carroll Coach Tony DeCarlo was pleased with his former stars showings.
+"This was a closed-tryout and for the knowledge of the Cleveland Browns The NFL Draft will be April Regardless, Carroll Coach Tony DeCarlo was pleased with his former stars showings.
 "I think it went pretty well for both of them," he said.
 "Both of them looked good, but who knows what [the Browns] are looking at."
 Insana and Haley aren't the only ex-JCU players vying for spots on NFL rosters.
-JCU's alltime leading rusher, Willie Beers (here in the early 1990's) has resurfaced and is also shooting for a spot.
-"There is something that deep down keeps telling me to go for it," Beers said in an interview earlier in the year, "that I am good enough."
-Records continued from page 1 JCU, entered the 1994-95 campaign with a losing career record.

-"J.J. took his lumps in his first two seasons with us, so to have him wrestle like he did was just a tribute to his dedication and work ethic," Volkmann said.
-"I couldn't be happier for a guy with that amount of dedication and work ethic ending up with an All-American status."
-The sixth seed at 118 pounds, Huszczo appeared fearless, losing only to the tournament's National Runner-up and the third place finisher.
-Going in, I really felt that I could be an All-American," said Huszczo, who finished the season at 29-10.
-"Once I got there, I let it all out, opened up, and didn't leave anything out on the mat."
-Volkmann recognized the distance both Sheets and Huszczo traveled to earn such honors.
+JCU's alltime leading rusher, Willie Beers (here in the early 1990's) has resurfaced and is also shooting for a "There is something that deep down keeps telling me to go for it," Beers said in an interview earlier in the year, "that I am good Records continued from page 1 JCU, entered the 1994-95 camhim wrestle like he did was just a tribute to his dedication and work ethic," Volkmann said.
+"I couldn't amount of dedication and work ethic ending up with an All-American status.'
+The sixth seed at 118-pounds, Huszczo appeared fearless, losing only to the tournament's National Runner-up and the third place fincould be an All-American," said Huszczo, who finished the season "Once I got there, I let it all out, opened up, and didn't leave any- Volkmann recognized the distance both Sheets and Huszczo traveled to earn such honors.
 "These two guys have come so far as wrestlers, each in his own way," said Volkmann.
-"These guys deserve everything good that has come to them."
-The two wrestlers weren't the only ones to overcome adversity.
+"These guys deserve everything good that has The two wrestlers weren't the only ones to overcome adversity.